zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

 Best For You Organics Company is one of the leading online health food suppliers in North America, serving customers in Canada, Mexico, and the United States.
 They launched their highly-successful e-commerce website, which sells subscriptions to their meal service, in 2016, and have been steadily increasing their subscriber-base since.
 Their service is tailored towards working professionals, who want convenient, reliable access to healthy meal choices, and pre-packaged recipes, without having to spend too much time preparing the meals.
 Customers can choose from a variety of meal plan options (vegetarian, vegan, gluten-free, high-protein, etc.), along with several options for portion sizes, and the number of meals per week.
 Meals are delivered weekly directly to the customer's home.

-Their CIO, Holly Franklin, is a big proponent of open-source software (OSS), and development of their web application was done using the MERN stack (MongoDB, Express.js, React.JS, Node.js).
-Their code is hosted in a private GitHub repository.
-A point of pride for Best For You Organics Company has been their developers' involvement in the open source community, with most members of the team frequently contributing to React.js on GitHub.
-They currently have a continuous integration workflow, triggered by each code check-in/commit in GitHub, using Jenkins.

 Their current meal plans include only dinner options, but Best For You Organics Company has received feedback from many customers expressing a desire that breakfast and lunch options be included as part of the service offering.
-They would like to expand their meal service to include offering breakfast and lunch to meet this demand, but feel they first need to address their rising infrastructure costs and management time.
+They would like to expand their meal services to meet this demand, but feel they first need to address their rising infrastructure costs and management time.
 They have reached a point where managing their VM and server infrastructure is becoming a real challenge, and are interested in understanding more about Platform as a Service (PaaS) solutions for OSS applications that could help them focus their expenditures and efforts on their core business, rather than infrastructure.
 "We're finding that with every upgrade, we're spending more time and money on infrastructure, and less on delivering the functionality and features that matter most to our customers," says Holly Franklin, "and we need to rebalance those efforts."
 The development team at Best For You Organics has some experience with Docker, and is interested in what options might be available for using containers to deploy their application into a cloud environment.

+Their CIO, Holly Franklin, has voiced several concerns about a cloud migration.
+First, all of their business comes through their website, so high availability and performance are critically important to them, and she would like to see an improvement in this area as the migrate to the cloud.
+Second, she is a big proponent of open-source software (OSS) and would like to continue to use their open source tools.
+Development of their web application was done using the MERN stack (MongoDB, Express.js, React.JS, Node.js).
+Their code is hosted in a private GitHub repository.
+A point of pride for Best For You Organics Company has been their developers' involvement in the open source community, with most members of the team frequently contributing to React.js on GitHub.
+They currently have a continuous integration workflow, triggered by each code check-in/commit in GitHub, using Jenkins.

 Another feature she is interested in learning more about is identity management.
 Their existing web app requires users to register, and log in before subscribing to a meal plan.
 Today, this is handled via a home-grown solution that stores user names and passwords in the same database used for storing application information.
 They have experimented with other third-party solutions in the past, but found them difficult to integrate into their application, and are curious if moving their application into a cloud PaaS platform could help them integrate a better solution.